List of Finnish Army units: Organisation today

-Since 1998, the amphibious Uusimaa Brigade is part of the Finnish Navy.
+Since 1998, the amphibious Nyland Brigade is part of the Finnish Navy.

 Wartime organization

 In wartime, the army is composed of Jaeger, Infantry and Armoured Brigades.
 Jaeger and infantry brigades serve different wartime purposes, jaegers being more mobile while infantry brigades being equipped with older equipment.
 Three of the Jaeger brigades are special Readiness brigades with rapid reaction capability.
 They are more mobile and more heavily armed than the ordinary jaeger brigades, and have a higher proportion of regular to reservist personnel; there is one readiness brigade for each of Finland's 3 territorial commands.

 Wartime strength of the Army is 237,000, of which 61,000 are in Operational Units and 176,000 are in Regional Units.